What spots on leaves usually signal

 Tuned for Indian homes

-Free to join.
-We only email about Vatisha beta access and launch.
+Free.
+We only email about Vatisha updates and the Android launch.

 What spots on leaves usually signal